OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 (Bluetooth and Wi-Fi are both wireless mechanisms that allow computer devices to talk to each other and the Internet without using wires (i.e., that is why they are "wireless").

--Wi-Fi is mainly used to connect computer devices to the Interent.
+-Wi-Fi is mainly used to connect computer devices to the Internet.
 Usually a computerized device communicates to a local area netwowrk (LAN) router which then communicates to the Internet, e.g., over a cable TV cable in a house, a telephone line designed for high speed data exchange, a fiberoptic cable, and so on, which attaches the router which then goes to an Internet Service Provider (in Canada generally one of the telephone/cellphone/cable TV companies) to the Internet backbone.

 -Bluetooth, on the other hand, typically is used to connect computer devices between each other and over short distances.
 For example, a Bluetooth keyboard will use radio signals to allow a computer keyboard to communicate with your laptop without needing a wired cable for the keyboard.
 Bluetooth is slower than Wi-Fi and usually has a shorter range of ten meters or less.
 However, Bluetooth is actually a full wireless communication technology.
 Bluetooth can work without WiFi and without the Internet, although in most situations, Bluetooth is used with both.
 For example, you might be  listening to a podcast on your Bluetooth earbuds which wirelessly communicate with your Bluetooth-enabled cellphone.
 Your cellphone also has Wi-Fi and is attached by Wi-Fi to the router in your house which is attached to the Internet and allows the podcast to stream into your cellphone.)